LW1N/CyberRun/ProjectDocument.md

 <img src="./Materials/User Interface & Input/TutorialScreen.png" width="40%">

 The tutorial screen closes after the button and never shows up again until the game is fully restarted.
+This scene is to give the user a basic rundown of every inout necessary to play the game.
+Every graphic necessary to construct the screen was made by myself through pixilart.com and Unity.

 Regular Gameplay Screen:

 <img src="./Materials/User Interface & Input/GameplayScreen.png" width="40%">

+This scene is organized with the health bar in sight in the top left and the money count in the top right.

 Shop Screen:

 <img src="./Materials/User Interface & Input/ShopScreen.png" width="40%">

-This scene is accessed through the press of the key B
+This scene is accessed through the press of the key B, it pauses the game.

 Death Screen:

 <img src="./Materials/User Interface & Input/DeathScreen.png" width="40%">

 All of these were organized and managed by me to create as clean of a UI as possible.
 I also managed the colors of all the UI along with picking a font that matched Timothy's artistic vision of the game.
-As most of the art reflects the dark side of cyberpunk, I focused on making the UI pop by using bright colors.
+As most of the art reflects the dark side of cyberpunk, I focused on making the UI pop by using primarily brighr blue sampled directly from the colors on the "CyberRun" portion of the logo.
 The fonts used were [Glitch Goblin by GGBotNet](/https://www.fontspace.com/glitch-goblin-font-f94950)) and [SD Dystopian by Sudezine](/https://www.fontspace.com/sd-dystopian-font-f109410), both of which were free for personal use.

 Although I was not in charge of coding the entire health system, I implemented it through a sliding health bar:

 <img src="./Materials/User Interface & Input/HealthBar.png" width="40%">

-This was managed by [sliders](/Assets/Scripts/PlayerHealthbar.cs)
+This was managed by [sliders](/Assets/Scripts/PlayerHealthbar.cs).
+The design was put together in Unity by utilitzing different sprites created by myself in the sprite creation website pixilart.com

 *Default Input Configuation* - The default input configuration is **WASD/arrows for movement**, the **mouse** to aim, and **left mouse button** to shoot. **B** opens up the shop for upgrades.
 Everything else is handled through **left clicking buttons.** The only input style our game accepts is mouse and keyboard.
 This is all explained to the user through the tutorial screen: